MrCodeGameandAnime/Dungeon-Drifters/docs/mpy/portability/micropython-probe.md

 The host-only `root/tools/micropython_heap_sweep.py` runs the pinned executable without importing DD production modules.
-It uses `subprocess.run()` without a shell, preserves each command and return code, parses the existing `MYP|...` line protocol, and classifies each run as `PASS`, `MEMORY_LIMIT`, or `UNEXPECTED_FAILURE`.
+It uses `subprocess.run()` without a shell, preserves each command and return code, parses the existing `MPY|...` line protocol, and classifies each run as `PASS`, `MEMORY_LIMIT`, or `UNEXPECTED_FAILURE`.
 MemoryError output is pressure evidence; semantic or other runtime failures are not reclassified as memory limits.